 The McAlisterville Area Joint Authority is committed to supplying safe, potable water to our customers.
-During the 2023 year, other contaminants not included in the above table were monitored, and the results were "non-detectable", meaning the levels were so low as to consider them unable to be detected by current analytical techniques.
-In 2023, no water main extensions were added to our system.
+During the 2024 year, other contaminants not included in the above table were monitored, and the results were "non-detectable", meaning the levels were so low as to consider them unable to be detected by current analytical techniques.
+In 2024, no water main extensions were added to our system.
 Our water is typically a combination of spring water and well water.
 The majority of the water is filtered by the MAJA's membrane filtration plant with the exception of Well #3, which is not influenced by surface water and is pumped directly into the system after disinfection.
 Due to the improvements to our spring sources in 2021, we are still collecting, treating and providing significantly more spring water.
 This should reduce the amount of calcium buildup seen on your appliances and faucets.
-Also of note is the MAJA's plans to construct additional treated water storage as well as a new well source on Dunn Valley Road.
+McAlisterville AJA is planning on commencing construction of a new potable water storage tank and an additional well source north of Dunn Valley Road in 2025.
 This will assist in maintaining flow and pressure during repairs, large leaks and fire protection events.
 If at any time you are not satisfied with the water quality or Authority personnel service, please call us at 717-463-3434, and we will make every reasonable effort to address the problem.
-We are interested in your concerns and want to provide the highest quality drinking water and utility service possible.
+We invite you to voice your concerns and want to provide the highest quality drinking water and utility service possible.

-There may be both improvements and repairs done to the McAlisterville public water system in 2024.
+There may be both improvements and repairs done to the McAlisterville public water system in 2025.
 We will notify our customers in advance of the periods when the service interruptions will take place.

-Important Note: IF YOU DO NOT RECEIVE PHONE CALLS WHEN WE HAVE INFORMATION TO SHARE WITH YOU ABOUT EMERGENCIES OR REPAIRS, PLEASE CALL (717)-463-3434 AND LEAVE US YOUR NAME AND THE BEST PHONE NUMBER AT WHICH TO CONTACT YOU.
+Important Note: ESPECIALLY CUSTOMERS WHO RENT .....IF YOU DO NOT RECEIVE PHONE CALLS WHEN WE HAVE INFORMATION TO SHARE WITH YOU ABOUT EMERGENCIES OR REPAIRS, PLEASE CALL (717)-463-3434 AND LEAVE US YOUR NAME AND THE BEST PHONE NUMBER AT WHICH TO CONTACT YOU.
 WE WILL ADD YOU TO OUR LIST OF EMERGENCY CONTACTS!

 Thank you for your understanding during interruptions in service either for repairs or emergencies.
-Your cooperation with the McAlisterville Area Joint Authority in making 2023 another safe, successful year of providing reliable water and sewer services to the McAlisterville community is greatly appreciated.
+Your cooperation with the McAlisterville Area Joint Authority in making 2024 another safe, successful year of providing reliable water and sewer services to the McAlisterville community is greatly appreciated.